 In line with the waste hierarchy, ASR has had all readily recoverable materials removed and has no other viable use without treatment.
 For more about the waste hierarchy visit the Brisbane City Council website.

 ASR typically includes plastics, fabrics, insulation, foam, rubber and wood.
 Dirt, sand and stones may also be present in small amounts, because they were a part of the original source materials for cars and appliances before the initial recycling process.

 We must secure planning and environmental approvals before we are able to progress to construction of our pilot facility.
 To do this, under the Planning Act 2016 (QLD), we require approval for our development application for a material change of use through the Brisbane City Council.
 Under the Environmental Protection Act 1994, we also require a licence to operate (known as an Environmental Authority) from the Department of Environment and Science.

 Our proposed facility has been designated a Research and Technology Industry and Special Industry use under the Brisbane City Plan 2014 and our development application will be impact assessable.
-Learn more about the development application process.
+Learn more about Council’s development application process.

 We are committed to working in partnership with the community in and around the proposed location for our pilot resource renewal facility.

 We want to generate shared value by undertaking critical research and development to advance the circular economy by producing new, useful products for society from ASR material, which is currently being treated as waste.